What are my rights?

 The disadvantages of leasing

 One is that the dealer owns the vehicle, not you.
-This means the dealer may place restrictions on who may drive it.
+This means the dealer may restrict who can drive it.

 You may also have to follow — and pay for — a set maintenance schedule.

-And at the end of the lease, you haven’t built up equity in the vehicle the way you would have if you had bought.
-At the end of paying off a car loan, you own the vehicle.
-At the end of a lease, you own nothing.
+And at the end of the lease, you haven’t built up equity in the vehicle the way you would have if you'd bought.
 The result is that leasing typically costs you more than borrowing money to buy a vehicle.